suncoast-devs/handbook/lessons/career-looking/actively-looking.md

 ---
 title: How to Actively Look for a Job
+order: 1
 ---

 Applying for jobs can be a full-time job by itself.
-Here is a checklist that will help you feel prepared as you get ready to start applying.
+Here is a checklist that will help you feel prepared as you get ready to start applying for your first or next position.

 ![](./assets/jobsearch.gif)

+## Update your information
+Let's start with the quick and dirty version since the odds of you reading all the [Preparing for Your Job Hunt](../career-prep) pages most likely won't happen.

 ### LinkedIn